-On Thursday, September 15, 2022, the Pennsylvania Public Utility Commission (PUC) approved UGI Utilities, Inc., – Gas Division’s (UGI) use of a Weather Normalization Adjustment (WNA) in the context of a five-year pilot program.
+On Thursday, September 15, 2022, the Pennsylvania Public Utility Commission (PUC) approved UGI Utilities’ use of a Weather Normalization Adjustment (WNA) as a five-year pilot program.

-Customer bills rendered from October through May during each year of the pilot may reflect a WNA.
-The WNA is a way natural gas distribution companies can make gas bills more predictable during periods of extreme temperatures.
+Effective with bills issued in November 2022, customer bills rendered annually from October through May during the pilot may reflect a WNA.
+The WNA makes your gas bill more predictable during periods of extreme temperatures.

-- If temperatures are by more than 3 percent colder than normal in a given month, customers will receive a credit on their bill.
+- If temperatures are more than three percent colder than normal in a given month, customers will receive a credit on their bill.

-- If temperatures are by more than 3 percent warmer than normal in a given month, customers will receive a surcharge on their bill.
+- If temperatures are more than three percent warmer than normal in a given month, customers will receive a surcharge on their bill.

-- In months of normal weather, bills will not have an adjustment.
+- In months of normal weather, bills will not have a WNA adjustment.